 PHIUS

-A different organization working in parallel to PHI and which is focused on North America is called PHIUS - Passive House Institute U.S. They also have a definition of a passive building:
+Passive House Institute U.S.(PHIUS) is an organization working in parallel to PHI and focused on North America.
+Their definition of a passive building:

 “Passive building comprises a set of design principles used to attain a quantifiable and rigorous level of energy efficiency within a specific quantifiable comfort level.
-"Optimize your gains and losses" based on climate summarizes the approach.”
+Optimize your gains and losses based on climate”, summarizes the approach.

 Both institutes further elaborate on the passive house benefits.

-According to PHI, the passive house “has got it all”, and they mention the following attributes of a passive house: comfort, quality, ecology/sustainability, affordability, and proven ROI from measurement results.
+According to PHI, the passive house “has got it all”: comfort, quality, ecology/sustainability, affordability, and proven ROI from measurement results.

 What Makes a Passive House?

-A passive house is a design and construction of a house that eliminates the need for an active heating or cooling system.
+A passive house is a design and construction that eliminates the need for an active heating or cooling system.
 A passive house will maintain the best comfort for its occupants by keeping the house cool on the inside during summertime, and warm during wintertime.
 In addition, a passive house will provide its occupants with fresh, healthy air.

-Tight insulation - by properly insulating the inside of the building from the outside, heat and cold are not easily transferred, thus protecting the inside of the building from outside temperatures.
+Tight insulation - by properly insulating the inside of the building from the outside, heat, and cold are not easily transferred, thus protecting the inside of the building from outside temperatures.

 Ventilation - naturally, a fully insulated and airtight building needs some ventilation.
 But this concept goes beyond having fresh air.
-Since heat tends to move (energy) from a hot object to a colder one, in the case of an airtight building, the ventilation system will take that heated (and stuffed) air and move it to the outside.
+Since heat tends to move from a hot object to a colder one, in the case of an airtight building, the ventilation system will take that heated (and stuffed) air and move it to the outside.
 While doing so, it will also bring fresh (and cold) air from the outside into the building.
 The beauty here is that the warm air while traveling outside will heat the cold and fresh air coming in.
 Literally, a very cool, and proven concept, and you get both fresh air and energy efficiency in one strike.
 Such a system also helps manage the mold and dampness of a fully insulated building.

 Windows - windows play an important role in passive houses.
 Their location helps with both lighting as well as heating the building from solar energy.
 Adding to their location, having high-performance windows will also keep the heat inside and the cold out.